π

 After my issues with GNOME 48, I tested KDE 6.3.6 on my Debian 13 machine: Lenovo X13 Gen5 2-in-1.

 When GNOME shines with extensions, KDE shines with "almost anything is possible with out-of-the-box functionality".
-I think that's the better approach for people like me who need to adapt their system to their requirements][adapt their system to their requirements.
+I think that's the better approach for people like me who need to adapt their system to their requirements.
 There are less side-effects and its much better tested.

 To my surprise, KDE is way faster than GNOME shell when it comes to switching windows, virtual desktops or opening up the "start something" windows.
 KDE adds an enourmous amount of nice-to-haves to the Linux desktop.
 I need to play around with:

 As of 2025-11-11, I'm running KDE just for a few days.
 I still need to test it for the upcoming weeks/months in order to come to final conclusions.
 So far, it's looking great.
-When the dock unplug instability and other oddities aren't happening any more, this could be a very promising environment to me.
+When the dock unplug instability, resume crashes and other oddities aren't happening any more, this could be a very promising environment to me.

 Transition from GNOME to KDE on Debian 13